SciTechSoftware/SciTech.Rpc/README.md

 * [SciTech.Rpc](https://www.nuget.org/packages/SciTech.Rpc/): This is the core SciTech.Rpc package, used by the other packages.
 Should normally not be added separately.
 * [SciTech.Rpc.Grpc](https://www.nuget.org/packages/SciTech.Rpc.Grpc/): Includes the gRPC implementation for the  [native/.NET implementation of gRPC](https://github.com/grpc/grpc) implementation of gRPC.
 * [SciTech.Rpc.Lightweight](https://www.nuget.org/packages/SciTech.Rpc.Lightweight/): Includes the Lightweight implementation of SciTech.Rpc.
-* ~~SciTech.Rpc.NetGrpc: Includes the gRPC implementation for the fully managed [ASP.NET Core implementation of gRPC](https://github.com/grpc/grpc-dotnet) implementation of gRPC.~~
+* [SciTech.Rpc.NetGrpc](https://www.nuget.org/packages/SciTech.Rpc.NetGrpc/): Includes the server side gRPC implementation for the fully managed [ASP.NET Core implementation of gRPC](https://github.com/grpc/grpc-dotnet) implementation of gRPC.

-  **NOTE!** _The SciTech.Rpc.NetGrpc package has not yet been published, since the official protobuf-net implementation does not work correctly under .NET Core 3.0.
-This will hopefully be corrected soon._
+  **NOTE!** _The client side SciTech.Rpc.NetGrpc implementation has not yet been written yet.
+To use a gRPC client, the SciTech.Rpc.Grpc package should currently be used._

 A copy of the examples provided in this repository is available at [SciTech.Rpc.Examples](https://github.com/SciTechSoftware/SciTech.Rpc.Examples).
 The examples repository uses the NuGet packages instead of project references.